AraBlocks/reward-protocol-buffers/README.md

 | data | bytes |  |  |

 ### Quote <a name="quote"></a>
+A quote from a specific farmer for a specific SOW.
 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |
 | nonce | bytes |  |  |